arehmanAzam/crossVal_Tensorflow/README.md

 ### Note
 On every epoch the dataset fed to the model will be train_batch_size/kvalidation_splits.
 So if you have total training dataset of 10000 images, train_batch_size=2100, kvalidation_splits=7.
-In every epoch, generator will pick 2100 images with labels randomly and 7 sub-epochs will run having batch of 300 for training and 300 for validation.
+In every epoch, generator will pick 2100 images with labels randomly and 7 sub-epochs will run having batch of train_batch_size/kvalidation_splits=300 for training and validation each.

 ### Total Epochs